 & Lerner Literary Agency.
 He works primarily with quality fiction – literary, historical, strongly written commercial – and with voice-driven nonfiction across a range of areas – narrative history, biography, memoir, current affairs, cultural trends and criticism, science, sports, etc. Over the years he’s discovered and introduced a number of new, younger writers who’ve gone on to become established literary voices – and is particularly proud of that.
 He is the author The Way Home, a memoir about fatherhood.

-Erin Hosier has been agenting since 2001.
-She got her start at The Gernert Company, and moved to Dunow, Carlson & Lerner in 2007.
-She primarily works with nonfiction authors and has a special interest in popular culture, music, sociology and memoir.
-She grew up in Ohio, and lives in Brooklyn.
-She co-hosts the infamous Literary Death Match in NYC and blogs about media for www.shewrites.com.
+Erin Hosier has been agenting since 2001, formerly at The Gernert Company before moving to DCL in 2007.
+She primarily works with nonfiction authors and has a special interest in popular culture, music biography, humor,women's issues and memoir.
+In general, novels with happy endings put her in a bad mood.
+She grew up in rural Ohio, and lives in Brooklyn.

 Amy Hughes has 14 years of publishing experience; previously an agent with McCormick & Williams, she started her career as a publicist at Simon & Schuster, and as an editor at Penguin.
 She specializes in non-fiction in the areas of history, cultural studies, memoir, current events, wellness, health, food, pop-culture and biography as well as literary fiction.
 She grew up in Tennessee and is a graduate of Sewanee, The University of the South.